Mom’s Question:

 Sarah

-You don’t mention how much your baby’s weight, but even if she weighs less than the average for her age, drinking 15-20 oz per 24 hours does seem quite low.
-How much did she use to to drink before?
+You don’t mention how much your baby’s weight is, but even if she weighs less than the average for her age, drinking 15-20 oz per 24 hours does seem quite low.
+How much did she use to drink before?

 If your little girl has been putting on weight gradually, a plateau is nothing to worry about.
-If you are really worried, then take her to your health nurse, but if she is happy and feeding until she chooses she has had enough, then I think you can trust she will let you know when she is hungry.
+If you are worried, take her to your health nurse, but if she is happy and feeding until she has had enough, then I think you can trust she will let you know when she is hungry.

 My youngest was just like that.
-Some weeks he was breastfeeding around the clock and other times he ate almost nothing.
+Some weeks he was breastfeeding around the clock, and other times he ate almost nothing.
 When he was a baby, he had me worried many times until I realized this was just his hunger pattern.
-I took him to his health nurse for weighing on several occasions and he was always just fine. :-)
+I took him to his health nurse for weighing several times, and he was always fine. :-)

 There is also some interesting research that indicates heritability in appetite.
-So if you or your daughter’s dad is a slow eater or generally not a very hungry person, her appetite can also simply be due to genes.
+So if you or your daughter’s dad are slow eaters or generally not very hungry people, her appetite can also simply be due to genes.

-The one sign to worry about in the short-term is if she is showing signs of dehydration.
-In such a case, take her to a doctor immediately for examination and advice.
+The one sign to worry about in the short term is if she shows signs of dehydration.
+Immediately take her to a doctor for examination and advice in such a case.

 Possible reasons why a 5-month-old baby won’t eat

-Now, in addition to dehydration, which is something to look out for, you can try to find out if there are other reasons but a plateau for her lost appetite.
+Now, in addition to dehydration, which is something to look out for, you can try to find out if there are other reasons than a plateau for her lost appetite.

 Teething

-While teething, the pain and itching may lead to a loss of appetite.
+While teething, the pain and itching may lead to losing appetite.
 Both the tooth eruption and the inflamed gums can make feeding uncomfortable and painful.
 So do check her mouth for any signs of teething.
 You can find a number of teething remedies here.

 Constipation

-You mention that you introduced rice cereal a couple of weeks ago.
+You mentioned that you introduced rice cereal a couple of weeks ago.
 While filling, this can also lead to some degree of constipation.
-And constipation can make feeding uncomfortable, with a loss of appetite as a result.
+And constipation can make feeding uncomfortable, resulting in a loss of appetite.

 So, if your daughter is at all constipated, stop feeding her rice cereal and see if it helps.